robocasa/robocasa-web/index.md

   </div>
 </figure> -->

 In this initial release, we focus our efforts on kitchen scenes.
-To capture realistic and diverse scenes, we consulted numerous architecture and home design magazines and compiled a number of kitchen layouts and styles reflecting the diversity of kitchens in homes around the world.
-We modeled these kitchens according to standard size and spatial specifications and fitted them with a large repository of interactable appliances spanning stoves, sinks, microwaves, and more.
+To capture realistic and diverse scenes, we consult numerous architecture and home design magazines and compile a collection of kitchen layouts and styles reflecting the vast diversity of kitchens in homes around the world.
+We model these kitchens according to standard size and spatial specifications and fit them with a large repository of interactable furniture and appliances spanning cabinets, stoves, sinks, microwaves, and more.

-## Interactable Appliances
+## Interactable Furniture and Appliances
 <div class="video-grid-2x2">
   {% for video in site.static_files %}
     {% if video.path contains '/assets/videos/appliance_grid/' %}